CANDIDATES WITH POLISH CITIZENSHIP

 Foreign candidates are placed on common ranking lists other than Polish citizens.
 A separate admission schedule, the number of places, and admission criteria are provided.

-The application process goes through the Online Application System – OAS.
+The application process goes through the Online Application System – IRK.
 There, you will provide your personal data and information about your education, sign up for studies, receive all the necessary information regarding your application, etc.